A global citizens’ assembly to accelerate action to address the climate and ecological emergency and influence COP26 in ways that citizens see fit.

 Strengthening global governance so we can better address shared challenges.

-We think a global assembly is needed not just to help address climate change, but also to address challenges like coronavirus, poverty, technology regulation, immigration and the global financial crisis.
+We think the Global Assembly is needed not just to help address climate change, but also to address challenges like coronavirus, poverty, technology regulation, immigration and the global financial crisis.
 It’s clear that our aging international governance arrangements are struggling with today's challenges; and we think establishing a global assembly would be a step towards renewing these systems.

 There are five key reasons why we think we need a global assembly: